Statistical analysis

 Continuous data are analysed using a linear mixed model.
 This method uses a linear equation to model measurements as a function of genotype and additional variables including gender, weight, and batch (date of measurement).
 The batch is treated as a random effect except in the case of measurements that are taken over time (e.g. body weight), in which case it is included in the covariates.
 Interactions between variables such as genotype and sex can also be modelled.

-This approach allows the statistical procedure to determine significant shifts that can be attributed to the genotype as opposed to the other covariates.
+The linear mixed model allows the statistical procedure to determine significant shifts that can be attributed to the genotype as opposed to the other covariates.
 Examples of this type of analysis include hypoactivity in open field and circulating insulin levels in clinical chemistry.

 Relevant reading: